Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 ##### Methods/Functions

 * ``` getId ``` \
-Return the local identifier of this credential set that is unique within the KeyVault.
+Return the identifier of this credential set that is unique within the KeyVault.
   * *Parameters* \
     *None*
   * *Returns* \